OgbonnahA6/Heritage-Bank/README.md

 #### Summary of key findings:
 1. Default loans have a higher average loan amount ($12,635) compared to non-defaulted loans ($11,202).
 This suggests that borrowers with larger loans may be at a higher risk of defaulting.
 2. The average interest rate for defaulted loans is higher (13.89%) than for non-defaulted loans (11.92%).
 This indicates that riskier loans (with higher interest rates) are more likely to default.
-3. Borrowers who defaulted tend to have a lower average income ($62,420) compared to non-defaulted borrowers ($70,151).
+3. Borrowers who default tend to have a lower average income ($62,420) compared to non-defaulted borrowers ($70,151).
 Lower income may contribute to the inability to meet repayment obligations.
 4. The debt-to-income ratio is slightly higher for defaulted loans (14.13%) compared to non-defaulted loans (13.27%).
 This suggests that borrowers with a higher debt burden relative to their income are more likely to default.
 5. Defaulted loans are associated with a smaller number of borrowers, which may imply that people with shorter employment histories are more prone to default.
 This is especially evident when combined with the income data, as less stable employment may correlate with lower repayment ability.
 The Heritage Bank loan analysis provides a concise yet comprehensive evaluation of loan portfolio performance, customer behavior, and risk management.
 Leveraging SQL for efficient data processing and Power BI for dynamic visualizations, the analysis delivers actionable insights into loan repayment trends, default probabilities, and customer segmentation.
 By incorporating data-driven decision-making into its operational strategies, the bank can optimize lending practices, mitigate risks more effectively, and improve overall financial performance.